 CATALOG: Services for Students with Disabilities

-To be eligible for accommodations students must submit appropriate documentation from a physician or other professional of their disability.
+To be eligible for accommodations students must submit appropriate documentation from a physician or other professional explaining both their disability, and the necessary accommodations.
 Services are provided based on each student’s individual needs.
 Services may include, but are not limited to: orientation to campus, academic accommodations, physical barrier removal, liaison with faculty and staff, and/or information and referral.
 Once students have requested their accommodations by meeting with the ADA Coordinator, they will meet at the start of each semester with the Coordinator to discuss the accommodations that are needed for each of their courses that semester.
 Because the accommodations process is the collaboration between faculty, the student, and the Coordinator, it is the student’s responsibility to let the Coordinator know if accommodations need to be adjusted during the semester.

 It is recommended that students who are requesting accommodations for the first time meet with a counselor at least 60 days before the start of the semester in order to provide time for them to submit all the necessary documentation, and have it reviewed.